-FAQ2: Can a physician or physician assistant caring for Wyoming patients under the consultation exemption during the public health emergency write prescriptions for Wyoming patients?
+FAQ2: Can a physician or physician assistant caring for Wyoming patients under the consultation exemption during the Public Health Emergency write prescriptions for Wyoming patients?

 A2: Generally, yes.
 They may write prescriptions for non-controlled substances as appropriate.
-During the federally-declared public health emergency the U.S. Drug Enforcement Administration (DEA) is waiving the requirement for prescribers to get a DEA registration for Wyoming in order to prescribe controlled substances in the state, subject to two requirements: (1) The physician or PA must remain “in consultation” with the State Health Officer under the licensure exemption rule, and (2) The physician or PA must have a valid DEA registration in the state of their existing licensure.
+During the federally-declared Public Health Emergency the U.S. Drug Enforcement Administration (DEA) is waiving the requirement for prescribers to get a DEA registration for Wyoming in order to prescribe controlled substances in the state, subject to two requirements: (1) The physician or PA must remain “in consultation” with the State Health Officer under the licensure exemption rule, and (2) The physician or PA must have a valid DEA registration in the state of their existing licensure.
 If both are satisfied, the physician or PA is not required to have a State of Wyoming Controlled Substance Registration.

 Approved Consultation Physicians & PAs

-for Healthcare Providers and the Public
+Coronavirus (COVID-19) Resources for Healthcare Providers and the Public

-FOR HEALTHCARE PROVIDERS:
+FOR HEALTHCARE PROVIDERS: FOR THE PUBLIC: